 Volvo V60 review

-The Volvo V60 estate takes on rivals from BMW and Mercedes with its stylish looks and strong engines
+The Volvo V60 estate takes on rivals from BMW, Audi and Mercedes with its stylish looks and strong engines

-Featuring eye-catching looks, an upmarket cabin and a diesel engine that blends strong performance and excellent efficiency, the revised Volvo V60 is able to take the fight to its premium rivals in this class.
+Featuring eye-catching looks, an upmarket cabin and diesel engines that blend strong performance and excellent efficiency, the revised Volvo V60 brings the fight to some excellent rivals in the compact executive class.
+Unfortunately, it’s a battle that too often leaves the Volvo wounded, primarily because its driving experience is significantly less engaging than the BMW 3 Series or Audi A4.

 Engines, performance and drive